V-Sekai/manuals/decisions/20240710-web-and-pcvr-networking.md

-# Proposed: Networking PCVR with the Web
+# Draft: Networking PCVR with the Web

 ## The Context